katiaipduarte/booking-app/README.md

 - `src/index.tsx` is the TypeScript entry point.
 - `src/components` is the folder that houses all the components used.
 - `src/interfaces` is the folder with all the interfaces/type files used in the components.
-- `src/lib` is the folder for all the services/providers.
-- `src/pages` is the folder that contains the files with the initial logic used for each route.
 - `src/store` is the folder with the redux logic.
 - `src/style` is the folder with typography, reset and any other style rules shared by all React components.
 - `src/utils` is the folder with helper functions.